RadinPirouz/linux-documents/Configuration Management & Automation/Ansible/3-PlayBook.md

 ### 3. Install Nginx and Copy Configuration File

-This playbook installs Nginx and copies a custom configuration file from the Ansible server to the target hosts.
+This playbook installs Nginx and copies a custom configuration file from the Ansible control node to the target hosts.

 ```yaml
 - name: Install Nginx and Copy Configuration